 As the name suggests, the Alto Piemonte is located in upper Piedmont, above the Barolo and Barbaresco areas and below Monte Rosa, the second-highest Alpine peak (4,600 meters above sea level) in Europe and a determining factor in the climate of the area.
-As a matter of fact, the Alps protect the area from cold winter winds and the heat in summer is tolerable because of cool air that blows down from the mountain’s glaciers, guaranteeing the ever-important – particularly for the aromatic profile – day/night temperature swings.
+This location below the Alps is crucial to winemaking as they protect the area from cold winter winds and the heat in summer is tolerable because of cool air that blows down from the mountain’s glaciers, guaranteeing the ever-important – particularly for the aromatic profile – day/night temperature swings.

 History shows – through the writings of Pliny the Elder, the Roman author and naturalist, and archeological findings – that the Celts and the Ligures had already fully developed the area for winemaking, considering it a purveyor of fine quality.
 There were also plenty of writings during the Renaissance attesting to the same.
 But when Phylloxera ravaged vineyards across Europe in the late 19th century, winemaking here almost totally disappeared until a rise in industrialization – specifically textiles in Alto Piemonte – delivered the final blow, as dying vineyards were abandoned in favor of more lucrative endeavors.
 It wasn’t until the 1960s that the area began to make a slow comeback, with its first DOC designation.
 “Until about ten years ago, it was really tough.
 But it’s most probably the fastest growing area in all of Italy, as it is being rediscovered and revalued.
 Producers from Barolo and Barbaresco – experts in growing Nebbiolo – are moving into the Alto Piemonte, given its high quality.
 And they know how to work it and land prices are going up.
 We’re really experiencing a boom period,” explained Nigel.